preenet/SETAR/README.md

 Total of 8 text representations were exctracted for each corpus.

 Output:
-For all the feature extraction methods above, Joblib objects as sparse matrix on text feature were dumped (see /model).
+For all the feature extraction methods above, Joblib objects as sparse matrix on text feature were dumped (see /data/processed/).

 **Baseline model**
-11 baseline ML models were evaluated with the KT4.0 dataset. (see /model)
+11 baseline ML models were evaluated with the KT4.0 dataset.

 **Exisiting models (published)**